 Death and the Afterlife in the New Testament.
 London: T & T Clark, 2006.

 “Afterlife, Judaism and Christianity.”
-Pages 156-161 in Wiley-Blackwell’s Encyclopedia of Ancient History, eds.
-Roger S. Bagnall, Kai Broderson, Craige B. Champion, Andrew Erskine, and Sabine R. Huebner.
-Wiley-Blackwell, 2012.
+Pages 156-161 in Wiley-Blackwell’s Encyclopedia of Ancient History.
+Edited by Roger S. Bagnall, Kai Broderson, Craige B. Champion, Andrew Erskine, and Sabine R. Huebner.
+Hoboken, NJ: Wiley-Blackwell, 2012.
 This article appears as “Afterlife, Judaism and Christianity,” pages 1-5 in the online, subscription-only, edition of Wiley-Blackwell’s Encyclopedia of Ancient History, eds.
 Roger S. Bagnall, Kai Broderson, Craige B. Champion, Andrew Erskine, and Sabine R. Huebner.
 Wiley-Blackwell, 2012.

 “The Afterlife: Considering Heaven and Hell.”
 Word & World 31/1 (2011): 65-74. | Free

 “‘I Will Raise [Whom?]
 Up on the Last Day’: Anthropology as a Feature of Johannine Eschatology.”
-Pages 29-53 in New Currents Through John, eds.
-Francisco Lozada and Tom Thatcher.
+Pages 29-53 in New Currents Through John.
+Edited by Francisco Lozada and Tom Thatcher.
 Hardcover edition: Leiden: Brill Academic Publishing.
 Paperback edition: Atlanta: Society of Biblical Literature Publications, 2006.

 Interviewee in the documentary film Hellbound?
 Directed by Kevin Miller.
 Produced by David Rempel.
 September, 2012.